-For the software was not easy to work with.
+The software was not easy to work with.
 An alternative or user-friendly software could be used

-Students can use the Scratch2 program to code.
+Students can use the Scratch program to code.
 When combined with storytelling, they can use the Scratch program to code their own stories.